 - Check your insurance.
 Insurance providers don’t always cover every type of storm damage.
 For example, many policies cover damage from water runoff, but exclude flood damage.

-Tornadoes are most common in the central part of the country and are characterized by their destructive winds that can reach speeds of up to 260 mph.
+In the central part of the country tornadoes are most common.
+They’re characterized by their destructive winds that can reach speeds of up to 260 mph.

 What damage can a tornado cause?